-Currently, the great leader’s health has been the topic of debate and concern.
-Spending the last 41 days battling a lung infection, South Africans and the world were given a glimmer of hope as his daughter Zindzi said that her father’s condition has improved and that she hopes to have him home soon.
-Mandela’s grandson Ndaba also confirmed that his grandfather is getting back his strength, providing hope he would pull through.
+The great leader’s health had been the topic of debate and concern heading toward his last days.
+With Mandela battling a lung infection, South Africans and the world were given a glimmer of hope as his daughter Zindzi said that her father’s condition had improved during a tense time in 2013.
+Mandela’s grandson Ndaba also confirmed that his grandfather was getting back his strength, providing hope he would pull through.

-On this day, South African President Jacob Zuma has urged the nation to celebrate Mandela’s birthday with the same passion and support they’ve given him since he’s been hospitalized.
-President Barack Obama and First Lady Michelle Obama have also called on the world to show their respect for Mandela, especially given that the news has been dire for so long.
+In 2013, South African President Jacob Zuma urged the nation to celebrate Mandela’s birthday with the same passion and support they’ve given him over the years.
+President Barack Obama and First Lady Michelle Obama also called on the world to show their respect for Mandela at the time.

 Mandela’s incredible will to never waver in the face of those who imprisoned him proved he was made of stronger fiber than most.
 The grace and eloquence he manned his post as president further cemented his great legacy.
 Nelson Mandela will forever be regarded highly for everything that he’s accomplished; he continues to be honored by his people — and the world.